(You will receive a Canadian charitable tax receipt)

 Due to increased mortality and chronic illness, the labour force in Botswana is constantly reduced, which in turn affects households and individual families.
 Because of HIV, life expectancy at birth has dropped noticeably in Botswana and most of Sub-Saharan Africa over the past decades.
-Nonetheless, the country is making progress: Botswana's Prevention of Mother to Child HIV Transmission (PMCT) programmes have been praised as the most successful in Africa.
-96% of babies born under the programme are HIV negative and Botswana is the first country to reach nearly 80 per cent coverage for such services.
+Nonetheless, the country is making progress: Botswana's Prevention of Mother to Child HIV Transmission (PMCT) programs have been praised as the most successful in Africa.
+96% of babies born under the program are HIV negative and Botswana is the first country to reach nearly 80 per cent coverage for such services.
 The government has shown a high level of dedication in terms of fighting HIV.
-HIV treatment programmes in Botswana are highly advanced and anti-retroviral drugs are readily available.
+HIV treatment programs in Botswana are highly advanced and anti-retroviral drugs are readily available.

 Situation of the children in Botswana

 According to UNICEF estimates, there are around 130,000 orphans living in Botswana.